matthewhirschey/UseR_Conf_Organization/02-venue-logistics.md

 ### Common Issues and Solutions

 **Access and Overcrowding**:
-- Buildings can be locked on weekends
+- Buildings can be locked on weekends; coordinate access with building managers
 - Consider overflow rooms with video feeds
 - Have room monitors manage capacity
 - Livestream popular sessions